mahdihijazi/homelab/README.md

 This project provides an Ansible playbook for setting up a Raspberry Pi as a network ad blocker using Pi-hole, with Unbound serving as a DNS resolver.
 It's tailored for home lab environments, aiming to enhance network performance and security.

 ## Pre-requisites
-- Raspberry Pi Hardware: You need a Raspberry Pi device.
+- Raspberry Pi Hardware: You need a Raspberry Pi device
-- Raspberry Pi OS: Install the Raspberry Pi 64-bit OS.
+- Raspberry Pi OS: Install the Raspberry Pi 64-bit OS
-- Network Connection: Connect your Raspberry Pi to your network.
+- Network Connection: Connect your Raspberry Pi to your network

 ## Initial Raspberry Pi Setup